High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Results

 \section{Results}

 The photonic circuits were fabricated by Applied NanoTools Inc. \cite{noauthor_nanosoi_nodate}, a commercial fabrication service.
-Fabrication was performed as part of a Multi-Project Wafer run, using a standard 220 nm SOI wafer.
-The designs were patterned using electron-beam lithography, followed by reactive ion etching to define the photonic layer.
-All waveguides were fully etched down to the buried silica layer.
-Lastly, a layer of 2.2 \um\ of oxide was deposited post-etching.
 Uniform and CSDC CNOT variants were fabricated side by side for direct comparison.

-The isolated performance of both the 1/2 and 1/3 single couplers were evaluated.
-The results comparing uniform and CSDC designs are shown in Fig. \ref{fig:fig1_cnot_arch}\textbf{d-e}, and display improved performance for the CSDC designs.
-While the CSDC designs have mean fidelities of $99.74\% \pm 0.32\%$ and $99.64\% \pm 0.42\%$, for the 1/2 and 1/3 couplers respectively, the uniform designs have mean fidelities of $99.2\% \pm 1.1\%$ and $98.9\% \pm 1.4\%$ for the same couplers.

-Quantum characterization used a 1550 nm photon-pair source (OzOptics Ruby) based on type-0 spontaneous parametric down conversion (SPDC) in periodically poled lithium niobate waveguide, with superconducting nanowire single photon detection (SNSPD) and coincidence counting via a Swabian TimeTagger.
-Input polarization and delay were tuned to maximize Hong-Ou-Mandel (HOM) interference.
-The measured 98\% visibility confirms high photon indistinguishability and minimal polarization drift in the chip.
-This also sets an upper bound on achievable fidelity and confirms that residual errors and CSDC CNOT performance are primarily source-limited (Ref. ~\cite{nakav_quantum_2025} Eq.(5).
+Five copies of each variant were characterized with quantum measurements, as detailed in the Methods section.
+Two-photon interference visibility was measured for the input states \(C_0T_0\) and \(C_0T_1\), resulting in 98\% visibility, confirming high photon indistinguishability and minimal polarization drift in the chip.
+This also sets an upper bound on achievable fidelity and confirms that residual errors and CSDC CNOT performance are primarily source-limited (Ref. ~\cite{nakav_quantum_2025}, Eq.(5)).
 Linking the measured HOM visibility to the isolated single coupler characterization, we modeled and simulated the full CNOT circuit and extracted the expected error probability.

 Next, we injected the four computational basis states (\(C_0T_0\), \(C_0T_1\), \(C_1T_0\), \(C_1T_1\)) and measured coincidence rates to extract the error probability.
-For the uniform design, we measured a mean error probability of 5.5\%±2.1\%, in excellent agreement with the simulated 5.4\%±3.0\%.
-The CSDC design delivered an experimental mean error probability of 3.01\%±0.47\%, outperforming the simulated 4.0\%±1.1\%.
-As summarized in Fig.~\ref{fig:fig2_cnot_fids}, the composite approach reduces the error probability by approximately \(45\%\) and suppresses its standard deviation by a factor of 4.6, validating that the advantages of CSDCs persist from single-gate operation to more complex multi-gate quantum circuits.
+For the uniform design, we measured a mean error probability of 5.5\% ± 2.1\%, in excellent agreement with the simulated 5.4\% ± 3.0\%.
+The CSDC design delivered an experimental mean error probability of 3.01\% ± 0.47\%, outperforming the simulated 4.0\% ± 1.1\%.
+As shown in Fig.~\ref{fig:fig2_cnot_fids}, and summarized in Table \ref{tab:results}, the composite approach reduces the error probability by approximately \(45\%\) and suppresses the standard deviation by a factor of 4.6, validating that the advantages of CSDCs persist from single-gate operation to more complex multi-gate quantum circuits.